schneidan/sem-author-image/readme.txt

 The author image plugin for WordPress lets you easily add author images to posts and articles on your site

-It creates a widget that you can insert in a sidebar, or much about anywhere if using the [Semiologic theme](http://www.semiologic.com/software/wp-themes/sem-theme/).
+It creates a widget that you can insert in a sidebar, or much about anywhere if using of the [Semiologic](http://www.semiologic.com/software/wp-themes/sem-theme/) or [Semiologic Reloaded]((http://www.semiologic.com/software/wp-themes/sem-reloaded/)) themes.

+Alternatively, place the following call in the loop where you want the author image to appear:

+    <?php the_author_image(); ?>

+Lastly, browse Users / Your Profile in the admin area, upload an image file, and you're done.

 == Installation ==

 1. Upload the plugin folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Make the `wp-content` folder writable by your server (chmod 777)

+== Screenshots ==

+1. Screenshot of Author Image in action

 == Frequently Asked Questions ==

 = Help Me! =

-Feel very free to report issues in the [Semiologic forums](http://forum.semiologic.com).

-Please note, however, that we generally stick to assisting [Semiologic Pro](http://www.getsemiologic.com) users.
+The [Semiologic forum](http://forum.semiologic.com) is the best place to report issues.
+Please note, however, that while community members and I do our best to answer all queries, we're assisting you on a voluntary basis.

+If you require more dedicated assistance, consider using [Semiologic Pro](http://www.getsemiologic.com).